Linkedin Tips & Strategies

 Facts are forgettable.
 Stories stick.
 The "what" of your announcement is the news itself, but the context - the challenge you overcame, the people who helped you, the problem you're solving - is the story.

-• For a promotion or new job: Mention a skill you developed in your previous role that prepared you for this one.
-Thank a mentor who guided you.
-Share what you are most excited to tackle in this new chapter.
+• For a promotion or new job: Mention skills you developed in your previous role.
+Thank a mentor.
+Share what you're excited to tackle next.

-• For a product launch: Frame it around the customer.
-Start with the problem they were facing.
-Explain how the new feature or product directly eases that pain.
-This makes the announcement about them, not just about you.
+• For a product launch: Start with the customer's problem.
+Explain how the product eases that pain, making the announcement about them.

-• For a company milestone: Acknowledge the hard work of the team that got you there.
-Share a surprising setback you overcame on the journey.
-Make readers feel like they were part of the process.
+• For a company milestone: Acknowledge team's hard work.
+Share a setback you overcame.
+Make readers feel part of the process.

 Step 3: Make it Easy to Read